 2.2.
-The BEAGLE genotype phasing algorithm
+The Underdog genotype phasing algorithm

-From genotype data, BEAGLE builds a statistical model that summarizes the distribution of haplotypes in a population and uses the estimated haplotype distribution to estimate genotype phase.
+Underdog phasing is our approach to learn haplotype frequencies from a large number of genotyped samples that serve as a training set, and then quickly phase new genotype samples based on the learned haplotype frequencies.
+Underdog is a modification of the phasing algorithm BEAGLE (Browning and Browning, 2007), which builds a statistical model that summarizes the distribution of haplotypes in a population and uses the estimated haplotype distribution to estimate genotype phase.
 To make this computation feasible, we subdivide each chromosome into small segments (or "windows") of 500 SNPs each, and we separately build a haplotype-cluster model for each of these chromosome windows.
 The probability distribution over haplotypes in a window is defined using a Markov model (Browning, 2006).